Master plans

 The state government plays a role in coordinating and facilitating planning projects where the state needs to perform a strategic role in delivering good planning outcomes.

-These projects often involve engaging with state and local government stakeholders, the planning and development industry and the community.
+These projects often involve engaging with state and local government stakeholders, First Nations communities and Traditional Owners, the planning and development industry and the community.

 The Queensland Government also commissions independent studies to assist with key decisions of government.